openvinotoolkit/openvino/docs/notebooks/105-language-quantize-bert-with-output.rst

 will be used.
 The tutorial is designed to be extendable to custom models and datasets.
 It consists of the following steps:

 - Download and prepare the BERT model and MRPC dataset.
 - Define data loading and accuracy validation functionality.
 - Prepare the model for quantization.
 - Run optimization pipeline.
 - Load and test quantized model.
 - Compare the performance of the original, converted and quantized models.

-.. _top:

-**Table of contents**:
+**Table of contents:**

 - `Imports <#imports>`__
 - `Settings <#settings>`__